Tandem-App-Tuni/Kivako-app-backend/README.md

 # Commands to install and run the backend application

-* Download and install node version 12.18.0 https://nodejs.org
+* Download and install node version 12.x.x https://nodejs.org

 * Install “nodemon” by running this command : npm install -g nodemon

 * Download and install MongoDB community Edition , note the connection properties  -     https://docs.mongodb.com/manual/administration/install-community/

-* Download and install MongoDBCompass for the UI based DB Management - https://www.mongodb.com/products/compass
+* Download and install MongoDBCompass for the UI based DB Management - https://www.mongodb.com/products/compass or any other suitable UI for the MongoDb.

 * Connect  MongoCompass  to Mongodb using the connection properties earlier during installation of mongoDB, create a new Database  called “kivakodb” , and collection “kivakodb”